CSE321-Fall2021/cse321-portfolio-mraddtab/Project 2/readme.md

 -------------------
 Author: Ronald Chen

-Project Description: This project will create a user configure timer utilizing an LCD, Nucleo, and 4x4 Keypad.
+Project Description: The goal of this project is create a user-configurable timer through the combinaion of software and hardware.
+The user will be able to input a time up to a total of 9 minutes and 59 seconds.
+The user may interact with the system through a 4x4 keypad connected to a NUCLEO-L4R5ZI.

 --------------------
 Features